Vietnam.vn - Nền tảng quảng bá Việt Nam

 During this period, many children think that their parents never trust them or understand them.

-In this situation, what you should do is give your child certain rights, at the same time show that you trust them, let them do some things within their ability and be willing to accept if they do not do well.
+In this situation, what you should do is give your child certain rights, at the same time show that you trust him, let him do some things within his ability and be willing to accept if he does not do well.

-The rebellious period is when children are half-adult and half-child, so being trusted is a very important need for children.
+The rebellious period is when children are half-adult and half-child, so being trusted is a very important need for them.

 8 'chiêu' ứng phó với 'cơn bão' dậy thì của con mà cha mẹ nên biết- Ảnh 2.